Tosca tester

 end

 This example is too simple, but it gives an idea of what I mean by small.
-If you want to see the direct procedure of creating a unit test, click here unit test tutorial.
+If you want to see the direct procedure of creating a unit test, click here on unit test tutorial.

 Unit tests usually consist of three phases: